Build Your Business Site With Must-Click Web Copy

 YOUR READERS ARE PEOPLE!

 Therefore, you should write to them as such.
-This means using personal pronouns — particularly, second person voice, such as you” and we” — to address your readers directly.
+This means using personal pronouns — particularly, second person voice, such as “you” and “we” — to address your readers directly.

 The power of personal address cannot be overstated here.
 Writing in a way that makes your readers feel at home on your site can do wonders for decreasing bounce rates and keeping your visitors on your pages for longer periods of time (which just so happens to increase your page’s search rank for search engine optimization, or SEO).